mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

       - The yield curve as a "tracker" and what that means about the weight and volume of overall debt.
       - Inflation/Deflation
       - Supply and Demand of money

+Articles:
+1. The "Cliff"
+2. QE
+3. Death and rebirth of an economy.
+4. Aggregate Supply and Aggregate Demand
+5. What a market is
+6. Money
+7. Debt
+8. Liquidity
+9. The Dollar is King
+10. Psychology
+11. Demographics

+Components:
+- Supply and Demand
+- The Yield Curve
+- Bond: basic debt (done)
+- Bitcoin

+Markets:
+- UST
+- Housing
+- Blue Chip
+- Growth (Tech)

+Special Events:
+- QE
+- Yield Curve Inversions
+- Credit Crises
+- Bull Market
+- Bear Market

 Now that is it formatted to economy/3 Sub sections there will be 3C2 connection posts.
 Color and give a number based on Level (Characters is Last & 3 | stop at articles like Demographics, Psychology).